About

 Biography

-Jane graduated from London University, Bedford College (now Royal Holloway), with a first class honours degree in Psychology.
-Her research career began in consumer and health research in the marketing and advertising sectors where she worked as a senior strategic planner in a major global advertising agency, and as a director in a qualitative market research company.
-In 2003 Jane moved into academic health research at the University of Surrey.
-Jane has managed and developed a range of dementia, cancer care and nurse training studies and is now working towards a PhD by publication focusing on cancer self-management and patients' engagement with e-health.
+Jane graduated from London University with a first-class honours degree in Psychology.
+Her research career began in consumer and health research in the marketing and advertising sectors where she worked as a senior strategic planner in a major global advertising agency and as a director in a qualitative market research company.
+Jane later moved into academic health research at the University of Surrey and has developed and published a range of cancer care and nurse training studies.
+Her interest has focused in part on cancer self-management, patients' engagement with e-health, and the provision of psychological support after cancer treatment, for which she obtained her PhD by Publication.
 Jane is a member of the British Psychological Society.

 Research interests

-Jane's main research aims to support and improve cancer patients' survivorship and rehabilitation experience by empowering them cope with the difficult emotional and functional effects of disease and treatment.
-The emphasis of her research is the development of face-to-face and e-health self-management approaches utilising cognitive behavioural techniques and peer support.
-She is exploring and developing ways to provide motivating peer support within e-health, in particular through film.
+Jane's main research aims to support and improve cancer patients' survivorship and rehabilitation experience by empowering them to cope with the difficult emotional and functional effects of disease and treatment.
+The emphasis of her research has been on the development of face-to-face and e-health self-management approaches utilising cognitive behavioural techniques and peer support.
+She has explored and developed ways to provide motivating peer support within e-health, in particular through film.
 Her research has included assessing the unmet supportive care needs of men with prostate cancer across Europe and developing and testing complex interventions for symptom management.
-She has worked extensively with quantitative and qualitative methodologies and mixed methods designs.
-In collaboration with NHS Improving Access to Psychological Therapies Service (IAPT) she developed Getting Down to Coping, a web-based, cognitive behavioural programme to reduce distress after diagnosis and treatment for cancer.
-As well as working on a broad range of cancer studies, Jane's wider research interests span men's health and emotional support in palliative care for young families when one parent is dying.
+She has worked extensively with quantitative, qualitative and mixed methods designs.
+In collaboration with NHS Improving Access to Psychological Therapies Service (IAPT) she developed Getting Down to Coping, a web-based, cognitive behavioural programme to reduce distress after diagnosis and treatment for prostate cancer.
+Jane's current research includes exploring and developing support for young families when a parent is dying, and addressing the training needs of palliative and allied healthcare professionals to help patients communicate with their dependent children when a parent is dying from a life-limiting condition.

 Departmental duties